MicrosoftDocs/azure-video-indexer/azure-video-indexer/avi-support-matrix.md

 This article describes the supported formats and limitations of Azure AI Video Indexer.

 ## Upload file size and video duration

+### File size limits

 If uploading a file from your device, the file size limit is 2 GB.

 If the video is uploaded from a URL, the file size limit is 30 GB.
 The URL must lead to an online media file with a media file extension (for example `myvideo.MP4`) and not a webpage such as `https://www.youtube.com`.

+### File duration limit

-The file duration limit is 4 hours.
+The file duration limit is 6 hours for all presets with the exclusion of the Basic Audio preset which has a file duration limit of 12 hours.

 ## Index request limit